-65 Personal communication, A D Beales FNAEA, Millbank Estate Agents.
+70 Personal communication, A D Beales FNAEA, Millbank Estate Agents.

-66 Grayston and Pullinger (2018) Shelter and CPRE.
+71 Grayston and Pullinger (2018) Shelter and CPRE.

-67 Town and Country Planning Association (2018) Planning for Affordable Housing.
+72 Town and Country Planning Association (2018) Planning for Affordable Housing.

-community by accommodating households who are either current residents or have an existing family or employment connection.
-A proportion of market homes may be allowed on the site at the local planning authority's discretion, for example where essential to enable the delivery of affordable units without grant funding.68
+- 2.5.11.
+The designation of a Rural Exception Site is one way to resolve these issues.
+Such sites are small and are intended for affordable housing in perpetuity where housing would not otherwise be supported.
+A Rural Exception Site seeks to address the needs of the local community by accommodating households who are either current residents or have an existing family or employment connection.
+A proportion of market homes may be allowed on the site at the local planning authority's discretion, for example where essential to enable the delivery of affordable units without grant funding.^{73 74} - 2.5.12.

-- 2.5.12.
 A Community Development Trust is usually a not-for-profit organisation run by the community itself, sometimes with partner organisations, that develops land to provide housing at reduced costs to the occupants in perpetuity.
 Such an organisation if it were to exist in New Buckenham has no availability of Parish Council, charity or church land that might be gifted.
 If land became available from a landowner, it would usually be part of a larger development.
 More than that, the small village population would have to find committed and able volunteers to be trustees on a long-term basis.
 This way of providing housing to benefit the community implies the identification of an appropriate site. - 2.5.13.
 New housing is planned for Old Buckenham and Banham (each two miles away) and large estates are being built in Attleborough (less than five miles away), so opportunities for more affordable housing will exist near New Buckenham even if not in the village itself.